-- 2.1 Possible signs of abuse include, but are not limited to: - 2.1.1 the pupil says she has been abused or asks a question or makes a comment which gives rise to that inference; - 2.1.2 there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 2.1.3 the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 2.1.4 the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 2.1.5 the pupil's development is delayed, the pupil loses or gains weight or there is deterioration in the pupil's general well-being; - 2.1.6 the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; - 2.1.7 the pupil is reluctant to go home, or has been openly rejected by her parents or carers; and - 2.1.8 Inappropriate behaviour displayed by other members of staff or any other person working with children, for example inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role or responsibilities; or inappropriate sharing of images. - 2.2 The DCFP can provide advice on the signs of abuse and the DfE advice What to do if You're Worried a Child is Being Abused (March 2015) provides advice in identifying child abuse.
+- 2.1 Possible signs of abuse include, but are not limited to: - 2.1.1 the pupil says she has been abused or asks a question or makes a comment which gives rise to that inference; - 2.1.2 there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 2.1.3 the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 2.1.4 the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 2.1.5 the pupil's development is delayed, the pupil loses or gains weight or there is deterioration in the pupil's general well-being; - 2.1.6 the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; - 2.1.7 the pupil is reluctant to go home, or has been openly rejected by her parents or carers; and - 2.1.8 Inappropriate behaviour displayed by other members of staff or any other person working with children, for example inappropriate sexual comments; excessive one-to-one attention beyond the requirements of their usual role or responsibilities; or inappropriate sharing of images. - 2.1.9 Mental health issues can be an indicator of abuse, neglect or exploitation. - 2.2 The DCFP can provide advice on the signs of abuse and the DfE advice What to do if You're Worried a Child is Being Abused (March 2015) provides advice in identifying child abuse.
 The NSPCC website is also a good source of information and advice.